 Before you start your build, in fact, even before you begin your planning process, you’ll need to establish whether you want your cabin to be on or off grid.

 The likelihood is, if you’re in the middle of a wood, there won’t be a convenient way to connect to utility lines.
 This means, you’ll either have to pay to be connected to electric, water and any other utilities, or you choose to live off grid.

 If you do choose to live off grid, make sure you read our off grid living tips.

 The Construction Phase

 So you’ve decided whether you’ll live on or off-grid, and you know what materials you’ll need.
 Let’s move onto the actual build now.
-This is a great place to start off to understand the construction phase: it’s a collection of videos which takes you through each stage of the construction process.

 What follows below, only covers each stage very briefly.
 Follow each of the links for more in-depth information on each process.

 You should clear the site of trees, stumps, stones and shrubs.
 You need to make sure all the roots of trees are removed; they should be dug out and excavated completely, along with all other stones, debris and vegetation.
 The key thing you need to consider when clearing your site out in the woods is what you will do with the debris once it’s been cleared.